January 4th, 2019 • workflow

 Since your data is constantly updated in a single master record, you won’t need as much storage for multiple copies of the same data.
 That’s a lot of money saved in hardware and cloud renting costs.

 One of the biggest disadvantages of legacy workflow systems is that they are rigid and can’t be customized in the way you need.
-Workflows for SaaS-based tools are different, since they understand that their customers are not all looking for the same thing.
+SaaS-based Workflow tools are different since they understand that their customers are not all looking for the same thing.

 You can create your own workflows yourself, without requiring any technical input from the IT team or even the service provider.